riconaef/Capstone-Project/README.md

 ## Results<a name="results"></a>

 The main findings of the analyzis were that customers of the company tend to be good earners and live in areas with small housholds.
+The detailed results can also be viewed here:

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>